Person gently petting a relaxed gray cat, showing care and affection for a healthy, happy pet

 Although cats groom themselves, regular grooming sessions can help reduce shedding and prevent hairballs.

-- Brush Regularly: Brush your cat once a week for short-haired breeds and several times a week for long-haired breeds.
+Brush your cat once a week for short-haired breeds and several times a week for long-haired breeds.
 This helps keep their coat smooth and minimizes the risk of hairballs.

-- Trim Claws Safely: Regular claw trimming prevents your cat’s nails from becoming too sharp and causing accidental scratches.
+Regular claw trimming prevents your cat’s nails from becoming too sharp and causing accidental scratches.
 Use a cat-specific nail trimmer and take it slow, trimming only the tips.

-- Check Ears and Teeth: Inspect your cat’s ears and teeth weekly.
+Inspect your cat’s ears and teeth weekly.
 Clean their ears with a vet-approved solution, and look out for signs of plaque or gum disease.
 Dental health is crucial, as untreated oral issues can lead to other health complications.

 Setting Up the Litter Box